forkaholic/PLP/README.md

 Scala is an implicitly typed language as you can choose whether or not to declare your variables' types.

 Variables that are defined with the val keyword are immutable, while those that are defined with var are mutable.
+It should be noted that String variables are immutable, even if one is declared a var.

+For all number types, the following commonly used operators are available and can be used between other number types: !=, ==, +, -, *, /, %, &, |, ^, <, >, <=, >=, >>, <<

+Mixed type operations are allowed for base types where a function has been created specifically for the interaction.
+An example would be performing an addition between an Int and a Double, where the Int uses either the "+" operator or the ".+()" function: "5 + 8.1" or "5.+(8.1)"

+Variable names and types are bound in compile time.
+By the time the program is being run, the types have already been erased and cannot be inspected as easily.
+Operators are also bound in compile time as functions are written for their operation.

+There are not any built-in complex data types that are commonly used in Scala.